PyAV-Org/PyAV/HACKING.rst

 Version Compatibility
 ---------------------

-We currently support FFmpeg 4.0 through 4.2, on Python 2.7 and 3.3 through 3.7, on Linux, macOS, and Windows.
+We currently support FFmpeg 4.0 through 4.2, on Python 3.5 through 3.8, on Linux, macOS, and Windows.
 We `continually test <https://github.com/mikeboers/PyAV/actions>`_  these configurations.

 Differences are handled at compile time, in C, by checking against ``LIBAV*_VERSION_INT`` macros.
 We have not been able to perform this sort of checking in Cython as we have not been able to have it fully remove the code-paths, and so there are missing functions in newer FFmpeg's, and deprecated ones that emit compiler warnings in older FFmpeg's.